joesb/helios360/content/handbook/what/cdo-role.md

 Of course, the business will already have been doing this for a long time — whether its a service business, where service delivery is the essence of their offer, or a product business where client services are a wrap-around element for their product, the company will not have been able to get to the current place without delivering stuff for customers.

 However, the arrival of a Chief Delivery Officer is a signal that the business intends to raise the prominence of its clients' experience — that the customer journey will have a new importance for the organisation, that it's essential to the future of the business.
 It's a really good sign if the organisation wants to bring customers into the heart of what they do.
 We'll talk more about the motivations for this elsewhere.
-For now, though, keep in mind that understanding what motivations are the driving for of this move is really important when you're taking on the role as a Chief Delivery Officer.
+For now, though, keep in mind that understanding what motivations are the driving for of this move is really important when you're taking on the role and responsibilities of a Chief Delivery Officer.

 That means the CDO is responsible for the whole delivery lifecycle for the company's customers (the actual elements of the lifecycle are outside this current discussion — we'll cover that elsewhere), from one end to another, ensuring coherence, professionalism and agility throughout.
 That requires a multi-dimensional perspective on what is meant by service or project delivery.